argumentcomputer/sp-ipld/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-The `sp-ipld` project was forked from https://github.com/ipfs-rust/libipld and contains code which is subject to the terms of the MIT or Apache License The `sp-cid` project was forked from https://github.com/multiformats/cid (Copyright © 2017 Friedel Ziegelmayer) and contains code which is subject to the terms of the MIT License.
+The `sp-ipld` project was forked from https://github.com/ipfs-rust/libipld and contains code which is subject to the terms of the MIT or Apache License.

+The `sp-cid` project was forked from https://github.com/multiformats/cid (Copyright © 2017 Friedel Ziegelmayer) and contains code which is subject to the terms of the MIT License.

-The `sp-multihash` project was forked from https://github.com/multiformats/rust-multihash (Copyright (C) 2015-2016 Friedel Ziegelmayer) and contains code which is subject to the terms of the MIT License.
+The `sp-multihash` project was forked from https://github.com/multiformats/rust-multihash (Copyright © 2015-2016 Friedel Ziegelmayer) and contains code which is subject to the terms of the MIT License.

 See each subcrate for further license information.